-Located at the foot of Crested Butte Mountain, which has been nicknamed the high church of skiing, this is where most the lodging in the valley is located.
-You’ll find lots of activities for kids, lots of events, lift rides and an Adventure Park.
+At the foot of Crested Butte Mountain, which has been nicknamed the high church of skiing, you'll find most of the lodging in the valley in addition to activities for children, lots of events, lift rides and an Adventure Park.
 While there are limited dining options, they include one of the very best restaurants in the valley.
 Try out the variety of mountain bike trails and lift-served downhill trails.

-While mostly unpopulated in the winter, Gothic is home to the Rocky Mountain Biological Laboratory (RMBL) and bustling with biologists from around the world in the summer.
-RMBL is the oldest continuously running high altitude lab in the world and is producing critically important work.
-But the Lab invites you to have a meal, tour the site, listen to lectures and put your kids in the classroom of the great outdoors.
+While mostly unpopulated in the winter, Gothic is home to the Rocky Mountain Biological Laboratory that bustles with biologists from around the world in the summer.
+The laboratory is the oldest continuously running high-altitude lab in the world and produces critically important work.
+Everyone is invited to have a meal, tour the site, listen to lectures and put children in the classroom of the great outdoors.